Yuri Yasuda

 Yuri "Yureeka" Yasuda (安田有里; born 21 June 1983) also known as Yureeka is a Japanese businesswoman and art collector.
 Born in Tokyo and raised in New York City, she graduated from Sophia University with a bachelor's degree in Comparative Cultures.

 Early life and education

-Yuri Yasuda was born in Tokyo in 1983.
+Yuri Yasuda was born in Tokyo in 1883.
 Her great-grandfather, Hizume Masaharu was a doctor as well as a poet who has published a collection of tanka, a thirty-one syllabled verse.
 Her grandfather, Nobuaki Hizume was the head bureaucrat of the Ministry of Economy, Trade and Industry, as well as the former Director-General of Small and Medium Enterprises, former vice-president of Daimaru Department Store.
 (He was also appointed as the Chairman of Kansai Association of Corporate Executives for 2 terms during the Showa period.)
 Her father runs a business related to art in New York City, United States.
-Her mother is a former poet with several books published, her eldest sister is a professor at a university in the United States and her other sister is a researcher.
-She grew up in the United States from the age 3 to 13, and attended an International school in Tokyo.
+Her mother is a former poet with several books published, her eldest sister is a professor at a university in the United States.